HowDoIGitHelp/CMSC57CoursePack/Exercises/Seatwork (Counting Principles).md

    b) contain all four bases A, T, C, and G?

    c) contain exactly three of the four bases A, T, C, and G?

-3. A palindrome is a string whose reversal is identical to the string.
-How many bit strings of length n are palindromes?